akshatcx/diffie_hellman_key_vlabs/README.md

 ## Helper functions (in `app/api/helper.py`)
 - genp(l): Generates a prime number of l bits
-- geng(l): Generates a prime number of l-1 bits
+- geng(p): Generates a prime number lesser than p
 - calg(a,b,p): Returns the value of (a^b)%p